Spacechild1/vstplugin/README.md

 * basic sequencing support (for arpeggiators, sequencers etc.)

-<b>NOTE:</b> currently only VST2.x plugins are supported but VST3 support will come soon!
+**NOTE:** currently only VST2.x plugins are supported but VST3 support will come soon!
 64bit VST plugins can only be loaded with the 64bit version of [vstplugin~] / VSTPlugin.scx and vice versa.

 See the help files (vstplugin~-help.pd and VSTPlugin.schelp) for detailed instructions.